Insality/defold-quest/README.md

 **Quest** - module is a comprehensive system for managing quests in a game.
 It allows for the registration, tracking, and completion of quests, with various events and callbacks to handle quest-related activities.

-Quest here is a set of tasks that player needs to complete to complete the quest.
+Quest here is a set of tasks that player needs to complete the quest.
 Just trigger in a required place `quest.event("kill", "enemy")` and all logic will be handled automatically.

 ## Features